sarabehnamian/TPS_1_Optimized_Model/readme.md

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Make sure you have all the necessary packages installed.
-You can find them in TPS.1.ipynb.
+You can find them in TPS.1.ipynb in the script folder.
 3. Follow the steps listed below to run the pipeline on your dataset.

 ## Steps